 The idea that reducing inequalities and fixing the planet go hand-in-hand shouldn’t be seen as surprising or new, it’s just common sense.
 Back in 1992, when I started at Friends of the Earth, the world came together to agree this direction of travel at the Rio Earth Summit, agreeing a global action plan for sustainable development.

 Many of the solutions I’ve identified above – green space, warm homes, more cycling – are better for people as well as planet.
 What's more, they're not unrealistic.
 Government can, if it wants, adopt the above solutions without plunging the country into chaos.

+If the past few months have taught us anything, it is that major change can be delivered quickly.
 With your help, we'll campaign hard to ensure that the government’s coronavirus Recovery Plan, and local authority recovery plans, aren't just green, but place social equality at their heart to ensure a fairer, more sustainable future for all.

 This article was originally published by The Ecologist on 9 June 2020.

 The climate crisis is already here.